 Yes!
 You can use both the Infusible Ink Transfer Sheets and the Infusible Ink Markers on Cricut Aluminum.
 In fact, I have a tutorial and YouTube video on How to Engrave Cricut Infusible Ink Sheets on Cricut Aluminum.

 Yes, you can engrave with a Cricut Explore if you have the Chomas Engraving Tool for that machine.
 This is a third-party tool that is not covered under the Cricut warranty for your machine and will void your warranty if it is still in effect.
 However, the tool’s actual use seems really safe and definitely something to check out if you’d like to engrave and you don’t have a Cricut Maker.

 For more info on engraving with a Cricut Explore, check out CleverSomeday’s YT video on it.

 But note that the Cricut Engraving Tool is only for the Cricut Maker and can only be used with that machine.
 All of my tutorials demo how to use the Cricut tool with the Cricut Maker but are still applicable to engraving with other machines.

-I literally wrote the book!
-Engraving Metals with Your Cricut Maker gives you the solutions to common problems when engraving, as well as walks you through seven step-by-step tutorial projects that will give you the techniques you’ll want to know.
+common problems when engraving, as well as walks you through seven step-by-step tutorial projects that will give you the techniques you’ll want to know.
 It also expands the possibilities of what you can engrave with your Cricut Engraving Tool.